Polystyrene sulfonates are polymers derived from polystyrene by adding sulfonate functional groups.

 However, it is not clear if it is medically beneficial, and there are concerns about possible side effects when combined with sorbitol.

 Polystyrene sulfonates are administered orally with a meal or rectally by retention enema.

-Under the name tolevamer, a polystyrene sulfonate was investigated by Genzyme as a toxin binding agent for the treatment of Clostridium difficile-associated diarrhea (CDAD), but was never commercialized.
+Under the name tolevamer, a polystyrene sulfonate was investigated by Genzyme as a toxin binding agent to treat Clostridium difficile-associated diarrhea (CDAD) but was never commercialized.

-The drug is contraindicated in patients with obstructive bowel disease and in newborn infants with reduced intestinal motility.
+The drug is contraindicated in patients with obstructive bowel disease and infants with reduced intestinal motility.
 Do not use this medicine if:

 You are allergic to sodium polystyrene sulfonate or any part of the medicine.
-Have a serum potassium level lower than 5 mmol / L. You have obstructive bowel disease.
+Have a serum potassium level lower than five mmol / L. You have obstructive bowel disease.

 Bowel disorders are common, such as loss of appetite, nausea, vomiting, and constipation.
 In rare cases, it has been associated with colonic necrosis.

-Changes in electrolyte levels in the blood can occur, such as hypomagnesaemia, hypocalcemia, and hypokalemia.
+Changes in electrolyte levels in the blood can occur, such as hypomagnesemia, hypocalcemia, and hypokalemia.

-Although most of the side effects listed below don’t happen very often, they can lead to serious problems if you don’t see your doctor or seek medical attention.
+Although most of the side effects listed below don’t happen very often, they can lead to severe problems if you don’t see your doctor or seek medical attention.

 Check with your doctor as soon as possible if any of the following side effects occur: